Thomascountz/thomascountz/_posts/2025-07-17-chromes-ssl-bypass-cheatcode.md

 ![thisisunsafe has been rising in popularity since its introduction in 2018](/assets/images/thisisunsafe_trends.png)

 SSL-everywhere has been a net-positive for the web, but it's hard to articulate the risks of broken SSL to everyday users.
-A popular bypass code might not supply enough friction to prevent misuse, and I'm curious to know it's benefits over using the `--unsafely-treat-insecure-origin-as-secure` flag or other methods of bypassing SSL errors.
+A popular bypass code might not supply enough friction to prevent misuse, and I'm curious to know what benefits it has over using the `--unsafely-treat-insecure-origin-as-secure` flag.

 What do you think?